 Novice Benchmark Interpretive Reading I can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases and simple sentences in texts that are spoken, written or signed.
-This is my goal. l can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
+This is my goal l can do this with help l can do this con siste ntly.
+I have provide d evidenc e to demons trate this.
 What can I understand or interpret in authentic informational texts that I read?
 I can identify the topic and some isolated facts from simple sentences in informational texts.
 Examples I can I can follow directions in a Scavenger Hunt game.
 I can understand a variety of simple messages on greeting cards.
 I can understand someone's profile on a social media site.
 I can select a movie based on a short description.
 I can understand some facts about the weather, especially when weather symbols are used.
-V What can I understand or interpret in authentic fictional texts that I read? l I can identify the topic and some isolated elements from simple sentences in short fictional texts.
+What can I understand or interpret in authentic fictional texts that I read?
+I can identify the topic and some isolated elements from simple sentences in short fictional texts.
 Examples I can I can identify the topic of a short story.
 I can identify the topic of a poem.
 I can identify some of the events in a fairy tale.
 I can identify some of the traits of a superhero as described in a comic book.
-I can identify some actions described in a scene from a play. ~ What can I understand or interpret in conversations or discussions that I read, in which I am no ot a pa irticipo ant?
+I can identify some actions described in a scene from a play.
+What can I understand or interpret in conversations or discussions that I read, in which I am no t a pa rticipc int?
 I can understand familiar questions and simple sentences in conversations.
 Examples I can I can understand someone's simple description of a photo on Instagram.
 I can understand questions about class schedules in a group text message.
 I can understand simple feedback on a homework assignment.
 I can understand simple questions about family in correspondence among ePals.
-I can understand simple questions in a forum discussion.
-V